 During the recording ANOWA was quite silent, accepting and content.
 (I was really happy about that) I had a feeling that she wasn’t done yet.. and I was right.
 In the mix phase, in the last minute so to speak, she made me and Lasse Nilsson (engineer, sound master and flugelhorn player as well) change and rearrange one part of the song that she didn’t quite approve.

 Yes ANOWA was really annoying and a challenge for me at the time of her becoming the song she was intended to be.
 But now ANOWA is one of my absolute favorite LightSong.
 And I absolute looooove the jubilee part.

-Here’s a snippet of the song (4 min).
+A little longer snippet with the song (4 min).

-The whole song is below.
-10+ minutes. (and now you can hear the Jubilee part!!
-Yay!) a Sing-A-Long version with lyrics will be published as well.
-Anowa wants it.
+The whole song, 10+ minutes long. (now you can also hear the Jubilee part.
+Yay!) is below. a SING-A-LONG version with the lyrics will arrive soon.
+Anowa wants a sing-a-long-version.
 And what Anowa wants, Anowa gets.

-the first short snippet (where you actually can hear a little of the Jubilee part) 1.22
+The first short little snippet (where you actually can hear a fragment of the Jubilee part as well) 1.22